-Once you’ve installed Atomic Blocks, you’ll be redirected to the Atomic Blocks Getting Started page which provides you with all kinds of info about the plugin and theme we’ve created.
+Once you’ve installed and activated Atomic Blocks, you’ll be redirected to the Atomic Blocks Getting Started page which provides you with all kinds of info about the plugin, block usage, and more.
 You can also read the Atomic Blocks help file here.

 The Atomic Blocks theme comes with several Customizer settings that you can use to customize your site to your style.
 To access the theme options, click Appearance → Customize → Theme Options in your WordPress admin.